Skip to content

 print("Installation successful!")

-If you see a 200x200 red square image saved as "red_square.png" and the message "Installation successful!" printed to the console, your installation is working correctly.
+If you see the image red_square.png and the message “Installation successful!”, your setup is working.